Our Environmental Health Officers assess food businesses to make sure food is safe and that businesses are complying with the Food Act 2006.

 Amend an existing approved food safety program

-You will need to submit an amendment application if you propose to change the way in which food is handled in the carrying on of the food business to which the program relates, and because of the proposed change:
+You will need to submit an amendment application if you want to change the way in which food is handled in the carrying on of the food business to which the program relates, and because of the proposed change:

 - the program will no longer identify the food safety hazards of the food business, and